pezcore/K-R-Examples/Chapter1.md

 The quantities `LOWER`, `UPPER` and `STEP` are symbolic constants, not variables, so they do not appear in declarations.
-Symbolic constant names are conventionally written in upper case so they can ber readily distinguished from lower case variable names.
+Symbolic constant names are conventionally written in upper case so they can be readily distinguished from lower case variable names.
 Notice that there is no semicolon at the end of a `#define` line.